- Deep Sea Mystery:This Week in History - August 17, 2020

 There are many challenges working from home, but these challenges can be overcome.
 Here are some of the most common:

 - The Naysayers: How do you deal with people who don’t understand what you do or, worse, don’t respect it?
 Set boundaries.
 Learn to say “no” when people ask you for favors while you’re working.
-Stress that your home is both your home and workplace.
+Stress that your home is both your home and your workplace.

-- Distractions: Distractions are everywhere.
-It can come from your friends and family, from your neighbor’s lawn mower or the road crew repaving your street.
+- Distractions: Distractions can come from your friends and family, from your neighbor’s lawn mower or the road crew repaving your street.
 It also can come from your own mind.
 When you’re alone, it’s easy to let your mind wander.
 You might find yourself playing computer games, getting involved in housework or tempted to watch that movie you’ve been dying to see.
 When you work from home, though, there is no one there to motivate you but you.
 To keep yourself motivated, establish a daily to-do list and stick to it.

 - Scheduling and time management: When you work from home, the majority of the time you can set your own hours.
 For some people, this might make it hard to focus.
 To stay on track, prioritize work to meet deadlines.
 Don’t forget to allow time for administrative tasks such as email, phone calls, social media and filing.